raulcorreia7/todo_app/docs/events.md

 # Events Catalog

+> Update this catalog before implementing new events or payload changes so downstream consumers stay aligned.

 Central reference for application events.
 Prefer constants from `js/constants.js` when dispatching or subscribing.

 ## Bus Events (CustomEvent)